Coherence (physics): Spatial coherence

+Sometimes people also use "spatial coherence" to refer to the visibility when a wave-like state is combined with a spatially shifted copy of itself.

 Examples

 Consider a tungsten light-bulb filament.
 Different points in the filament emit light independently and have no fixed phase-relationship.
 In detail, at any point in time the profile of the emitted light is going to be distorted.
 The profile will change randomly over the coherence time $\tau_c$.
 Since for a white-light source such as a light-bulb $\tau_c$ is small, the filament is considered a spatially incoherent source.
 In contrast, a radio antenna array, has large spatial coherence because antennas at opposite ends of the array emit with a fixed phase-relationship.
 Light waves produced by a laser often have high temporal and spatial coherence (though the degree of coherence depends strongly on the exact properties of the laser).
 Spatial coherence of laser beams also manifests itself as speckle patterns and diffraction fringes seen at the edges of shadow.

 Holography requires temporally and spatially coherent light.
 Its inventor, Dennis Gabor, produced successful holograms more than ten years before lasers were invented.
 To produce coherent light he passed the monochromatic light from an emission line of a mercury-vapor lamp through a pinhole spatial filter.

 In February 2011 it was reported that helium atoms, cooled to near absolute zero / Bose–Einstein condensate state, can be made to flow and behave as a coherent beam as occurs in a laser.